Yorko/mlcourse.ai/README.md

 ### Citing mlcourse.ai

-If you happen to cite mlcourse.ai in your work, you can use this bibtex
+If you happen to cite [mlcourse.ai](https://mlcourse.ai) in your work, you can use this BibTeX record:

 ```
 @misc{mlcourse_ai,
     author = {Kashnitsky, Yury},